wp-plugins/socialauth-wp/readme.txt

 Tags: socialauth wordpress, social login integration, hybridauth, authentication, contacts, friendlist, providers, openid, providers
 Requires at least: 3.0.0
 Tested up to: 3.4.2
-Stable tag: 2.7.11
+Stable tag: 3.11.13
 License: MIT License
 License URI: http://www.opensource.org/licenses/MIT

-SocialAuth-WordPress a Wordpress 3.0+ plugin which enables social login integration and other services through different providers (eg. Facebook, Twitter).
+SocialAuth-WordPress a WordPress 3.0+ plugin which enables social login integration and other services through different providers (eg. Facebook, Twitter).

 == Description ==

-SocialAuth-WordPress a Wordpress 3.0+ plugin derived from popular PHP based HybridAuth library.
-Inspired from other Wordpress social login plugins, this plugin seamlessly integrates into any Wordpress 3.0+ application and enables social login integration through different service providers.
+SocialAuth-WordPress a WordPress 3.0+ plugin derived from popular PHP based HybridAuth library.
+Inspired from other WordPress social login plugins, this plugin seamlessly integrates into any WordPress 3.0+ application and enables social login integration through different service providers.
 All you have to do is to configure the plugin from settings page before you can start using it.
 SocialAuth-WordPress hides all the intricacies of generating signatures and token, doing security handshakes and provides an out of the box a simple solution to interact with providers.

 [Click Here](http://socialauth.in/wordpress/wp-login.php) to see Socialauth-WordPress in action.